Azure/azure-iot-sdk-java/.github/ISSUE_TEMPLATE/technical-question.md

 Thank you for asking a technical question!
 If your question is "why doesn't my code work?", please see [submit a bug report](https://github.com/Azure/azure-iot-sdk-java/issues/new?assignees=&labels=bug&template=bug-report.md&title=) instead.

 We encourage you to submit technical questions related to the SDK on Stack Overflow.
-We actively monitor all questions tagged wtih "azure-iot-sdk".
+We actively monitor all questions tagged with "azure-iot-sdk".

 Additionally, if your technical question requires submitting service logs, you can submit an [Azure Support Ticket](https://docs.microsoft.com/en-us/azure/azure-supportability/how-to-create-azure-support-request).